 The #1 question we were asked about traveling to Turkey – is it safe?
 The #2 question – did we feel safe?
-All of the areas we visited on our 7 day Turkey itinerary were safe according to the Travel.State.Gov website.
+All of the areas we visited in 7 days on this Turkey itinerary were safe according to the Travel.State.Gov website.
 The area of Turkey near the Syrian border is and has been off limits for some time but we were no where near there.

 Here are the links to the the current status of Turkey for American citizens and British citizens.
 My advice for anyone is to look up any country you plan to visit and follow the Government recommendations.